th-wilde/veracrypt-w10-patcher/README.md

 VeraCrypt encrypted Windows 10 Systems **without the need to decrypting them**.

 ## Update
 * **It still works for the new "Fall Creators Update" (Version 1709)!** Tested configuration: 1703 to 1709 Upgrade of 64Bit Windows 10 Pro with the “entire system drive” encryption in BIOS-Mode.
+* Unsure if the Upgrade works for your specific configuration?
+Check the ["Hall of Fame"-Issue](https://github.com/th-wilde/veracrypt-w10-patcher/issues/2) for reports of successful upgrades and the ["Hall of Blame"-Issue](https://github.com/th-wilde/veracrypt-w10-patcher/issues/3) for unsuccessful upgrades.

 ## General
 First: I’m not a native English speaker.
 Pardon me for spelling mistakes.